-If you are convicted of Driving Under the Influence (DUI) of either alcohol and/or drugs or both, and you have an excessive BAC level, you may be sentenced to serve up to six months in jail and pay a fine between $390—$1,000 (plus about three times the fine in penalty assessments) the first time you are convicted.
+If you are convicted of DUI of either alcohol and/or drugs or both, and you have an excessive BAC level, you may be sentenced to serve up to six months in jail and pay a fine between $390—$1,000 (plus about three times the fine in penalty assessments) the first time you are convicted.
 Your vehicle may be impounded and is subject to storage fees.

-On the first conviction, the court will suspend your driving privilege for six months and require you to complete a DUI program before your driver license can be reinstated.
+On the first conviction your driving privilege will be suspended for six months and you will be required to complete a DUI program, file a California Insurance Proof Certificate (SR 22), and pay all fees before your driver license can be reinstated.
 The length of the program may vary.
-If your BAC is 0.15% or higher, and you already have a record of violations for other reasons or you refuse to submit to a chemical test, the court may order you to complete a ninemonth or longer program.
+If your BAC is 0.15% or higher, and you already have a record of violations for other reasons or you refuse to submit to a chemical test, the court may order you to complete a nine-month or longer program.
 If your BAC is 0.20% or higher and the court refers you to an enhanced DUI treatment program, your driver license will be suspended for 10 months.
 You could also be required to install an ignition interlock device (IID) on your vehicle.
-A court may also order you to install an IID if your BAC is 0.15% or higher, or you have two or more prior moving violations, or you refuse a chemical test at the time of your arrest.
 An IID prevents you from starting your vehicle if you have any alcohol on your breath.
-If anyone is injured as a result of your DUI the suspension period is one year.
+If anyone is injured as a result of your DUI, the suspension period is one year.

-In cases involving serious injury or death, you may be punished under the California Three Strikes Law.
-You may also face civil lawsuits.
+In cases involving serious injury or death, you may face civil lawsuits.
 All DUI convictions will remain on DMV’s records for 10 years.
 The courts and/or the DMV may impose more stringent penalties for subsequent violations during that period.